Combinatorial decision-making driven by multicomponent surface condensates: Results

 \subsection{Mean-field solutions translate to successful classifiers in 3D lattice liquids}

 We next aim to understand whether the mean-field design of liquids transfers to a more detailed 3D model that explicitly captures spatial correlations.
 Following earlier work \citep{jacobs_predicting_2013,jacobs2017phase,chalk_learning_2024}, we adopt a lattice liquid formulation in which we treat a surface as a lattice of length $L\times L\times L$ with 1 molecule per site.
-Interactions between 18 nearest neighbors, i.e., those within a $\sqrt{2}$ lattice distance, contribute to the overall energy of the system, which thus depends on the spatial configuration of molecules (SI Note \ref{sec:SI-Lattice}).
+Interactions between 18 nearest neighbors, i.e., those within a $\sqrt{2}$ lattice distance, contribute to the overall energy of the system, which thus depends on the spatial configuration of molecules (SI Note 4).
 To mimic our mean-field treatment of surface-localized and well-mixed input species, we fixed their counts and positions on the lattice, thereby treating them as immobile and non-exchanging in the canonical ensemble (Fig. \ref{fig:lattice}A).
 Output and hidden species are allowed to exchange with the reservoir at a fixed chemical potential, i.e., in the grand-canonical ensemble.
-Finally, we sample this mixed-ensemble model through parallelized Monte-Carlo simulations to ensure sufficiently equilibrated thermodynamic properties and compositions (SI Note \ref{sec:SI-Lattice}, Fig. \ref{fig:sup-lattice}B).

-Unlike \citep{chalk_learning_2024}, we do not train molecular parameters using this lattice liquid; instead, we simulate the lattice liquid with trained parameters from the mean-field model and evaluate it's ability to classify surfaces.
+We sample this mixed-ensemble model through parallelized Monte-Carlo simulations to ensure sufficiently equilibrated thermodynamic properties and compositions (SI Note 4, Fig. S13B).
+We simulate the lattice liquid with trained parameters from the mean-field model and evaluate it's ability to classify surfaces.
 The designed mean-field interactions are rescaled to account for the number of nearest-neighbors to parameterize this lattice liquid.
-We find empirically that decreasing temperature (or increasing $\beta$) sharpens the decision boundary in the lattice model (Fig. \ref{fig:sup-lattice}A), and all test data shown is at $\beta=2$ in Fig. \ref{fig:lattice}.
+We find empirically that decreasing temperature (or increasing $\beta$) sharpens the decision boundary in the lattice model (Fig. S13A), and all test data shown is at $\beta=2$ in Fig. \ref{fig:lattice}.